tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 When a scene is rendered in a file format supporting audio, (MP4, MOV, WebM or AVI), the soundtrack will be included in the file (see  :ref:`Rendering the Animation <rendering_the_animation>`  ).

-.. note:: Audio clips loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).
+.. note:: Audio clips loaded in Subscenes will not be included in the output soundtrack (see  :ref:`Using Subscenes <using_sub-xsheets>`  ).

 .. note:: As the soundtrack cannot be played back when viewing files in the Tahoma flipbook, you can activate the **Use Default Viewer for Movie Formats** option in the Preferences  →  General dialog, in order to view files with their own default viewer, e.g. QuickTime for the MOV format, thus playing back the soundtrack as well.